 Hormonal implants are attractive for their reliability, but previously have been less accessible for women and their providers due to high pricing and supply shortages.
 With its new implant, DKT can now decisively address both problems and make the method affordable to a mass market for the first time.

 Outreach nurses navigate canals to deliver family planning in Lagos slums

 Lydia, an outreach nurse for DKT Nigeria, regularly canoes across the murky waters of a slum in Lagos as part of DKT’s efforts to promote family planning.
 Like many other “DKT Bees,” Lydia provides family planning products to women in underserved neighborhoods who struggle to access contraceptives.

-Because many of these women were unable to pay for products, Lydia initially administered Sayana Press for free.
+Because many of these women were unable to pay for products, Lydia initially administered Contraceptive injection for free.
 She built up a reputation and earned referrals from clients’ friends and families.
 Positive word of mouth about the injectable contraceptive helped dispel the misconception that contraceptives cause infertility.

 Lydia and the Bees are working to increase the modern contraceptive prevalence rate in Nigeria.
 The first step in making progress towards this goal is building trust in communities and providing reassurance to women in need.
 The DKT Bees also sell condoms, oral contraceptive pills, and emergency contraception.